openreplay/documentation/content/v1.8.0/deployment/deploy-kubernetes.md

 ## Prerequisites

-All we need is Kubernetes **v1.18+**.
+All we need is Kubernetes **v1.18+** and helm **3.10+**.
 OpenReplay **requires** `2 vCPUs, 8 GB of RAM, 50 GB of storage` to properly run, otherwise OpenReplay backend services won't simply start.
 These specs are enough for a moderate volume, but if you're expecting high traffic, you should scale from here.

 The deployment has been tested on the below platforms:
 - Local single-node Kube cluster